Tibsun75/fgde-uup/README.md

 The script supports multiple languages.
 By default, it uses German language.
 You can also override the language setting using the `-l` option followed by the language code (`de`, `en`, `tr`).

-For example:
+For example, start in english:
-`./fgde-uup.bash -l de`
+`./fgde-uup.bash -l en`